ikelaiah/free-pascal-cookbook/docs/docs/external-systems/sending-emails.md

 ## HTML Emails

-You can send formatted emails using HTML:
+You can send formatted emails using HTML.
+This example reads configuration from an INI file:

 ```pascal linenums="1"
 program SendHTMLEmail;